The Haifa Festival of Festivals or Holiday of Holidays – an annual celebration.

 What you can expect to see at the festival

-Ben Gurion Blvd, the center of the festival is flanked on both sides with wonderful restaurants and coffee shops and it is here that the free concerts and street theatre will be taking place.
+Ben Gurion Blvd, the center of the festival is flanked on both sides with wonderful restaurants and coffee shops and some free performances are held here.

 The Christmas lights are on every evening and when you look up you will also have a fabulous night view of the Bahai Temple.

-Bet Hageffen - the Jewish Arab Center hosts numerous performances and exhibitions
+Bet Hageffen – the Jewish Arab Cultural Center hosts numerous performances and exhibitions and this year is no exception.

 Top Festival Tips